lemonade-js/lemonutilities/README.md

-﻿# LemonUtilities
+# LemonUtilities
-Simple JavaScript library that does a bunch of stuff.
+LemonUtilities is a lightweight and simple JavaScript library for file management, randomization, and for CLIs (Console User Interfaces).

 # Setup